 a sifaka in Madagascar looks at the camera

-What is My Favorite Lens for Photographing in Madagascar?
+What Is My Favorite Lens for Photographing in Madagascar?

 When it comes to extraordinary photography—in the very literal sense of way beyond the ordinary—Madagascar is hard to beat.
 It’s got big landscapes, fascinating wildlife, and a travel and cultural photography vibe that is enthralling.